Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Introduction

-In this paper, we focused on MI classification based on cross-session EEG data.
-Models were generated based on data from the same participant.
-Domain adaptation technologies were exploited to tackle the data non-stationary problem.
-The cross-session MI classification based on EEG was hypothesized as a multi-step domain alignment problem based on the mathematical model in domain adaptation.
-A Siamese deep domain adaptation framework (SDDA) was proposed in this paper, with a universal configuration that can be easily attached to most existing neural networks.
-Similar to a data preprocessing method, a manual domain invariants construction algorithm was integrated in SDDA as the first step to preliminarily reduce the distribution discrepancy between source domain and target domain.
-After the feature extraction layers, a training loss containing maximum mean discrepancy (MMD) \cite{Long2015} was integrated into the loss function as regularization to further reduce the distribution difference in the Reproducing Kernel Hilbert Space (RKHS).
-A cosine-based center loss was also introduced to increase the generalizability of the SDDA.
-The proposed framework was researched with EEGNet and ConvNet configuration, which were popular vanilla networks in EEG processing applications.
-Performance of the proposed SDDA was validated through experiments on public MI datasets from BCI competition IV (IIA and IIB) \cite{Tangermann2012}.
-With the proposed SDDA framework, substantial improvement in performance of the vanilla networks can be achieved by simply attaching proposed SDDA, which outperformed the state-of-the-art classification accuracy on IIA and IIB.
-The final mean MI classification accuracy reached 82.01\% in IIA dataset and 87.52\% in IIB.
+In this study, we approached the problem of cross-session variability in motor imagery data from the same participant by leveraging domain adaptation techniques to reduce the generalization error of artificial neural networks.
+A Siamese deep domain adaptation framework (SDDA) was proposed, with a universal configuration that can be easily attached to most existing neural networks.
+The manual domain invariants construction method was used as data preprocessing and integrated in SDDA as the first step to preliminarily reduce the distribution discrepancy between source domain and target domain.
+After the feature extraction layers, a maximum mean discrepancy (MMD) (\cite{long2015learning}) loss was integrated into the training loss function as regularization to further reduce the distribution difference in the Reproducing Kernel Hilbert Space (RKHS) (\cite{rosipal2001kernel}).
+A cosine-based center loss was introduced to reduce the adverse effects of noise and outliers on artificial neural networks.
+The SDDA framework was investigated using two commonly employed vanilla networks in EEG processing applications, EEGNet and ConvNet.
+Performance of the proposed SDDA was validated through experiments on public MI datasets from BCI competition IV (IIA and IIB) (\cite{tangermann2012review}).
+The proposed SDDA framework can significantly enhance the performance of vanilla networks, leading to superior classification accuracy both on IIA and IIB datasets.